-The Group's revenue growth rate has been on a steady increase year on year with a 24% increase registered in the year under review.
+The Group's revenue growth rate has been on a steady increase year on year with a 48% (2020: 24%) increase registered in the year under review.
 COVID-19 has resulted in opportunities for the majority of our clients.
 Recurrent contracted revenues and potential revenues have increased.
-Due to this no change to the impairment testing model are required.
+However since there is still uncertainty due to the pandemic, as well as recommendations made through IAS 36, some changes were adopted to the impairment testing model, whereby the forecast period was decreased to 5 years (down from 12 years) and estimate to perpetuity thereafter.